Did you know?

 Dorneywood is traditionally the country residence of a senior member of the Government, usually a Secretary of State or Minister of the Crown.
 It was given to us by Lord Courtauld-Thomson and it is administered by the Dorneywood Trust.

-The house is open from 18 to 30 July 2015 but places are limited so booking is essential.
-To book a place, please email the team, with the afternoon you would like to visit and they will confirm with you.
+The house is open 2 - 4.30pm from 9 to 20 July 2016 but places are limited so booking is essential.
+To book a place, please email the team, with the afternoon you would like to visit and we will confirm with you.

 Entry is free for National Trust members, charges apply to other visitors.